a-bellapu/a-bellapu.github.io/_posts/2024-05-06-rent-variations.md

 In contrast, Alameda County demonstrates a significant correlation between income levels and rent variations.
 Higher-income neighborhoods have witnessed rent increases post-pandemic.
 However, it's crucial to consider that several zip codes within the Average Area Median Income (AMI) limit of $147,900 have experienced rising rent prices.
 This raises questions about whether these neighborhoods are prepared to withstand the repercussions of escalating prices.

 ![correlation_both](/assets/correlation_both.png)

-County: Alameda County
-Correlation coefficient: 0.33
+Alameda County | Correlation coefficient: 0.33 | P-value: 0.026
-P-value: 0.026

-County: San Francisco County
-Correlation coefficient: 0.25
+San Francisco County | Correlation coefficient: 0.25 | P-value: 0.23
-P-value: 0.23

 ## Conclusion